porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 ### Animation
 The background overlay animates once a Modal is launched to grab a user’s attention and retain their focus.

+### Close
+Within a Model are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.

+## Usage

+### Attention
+Modals are disruptive.
+Only use Modals when you need the user’s full attention for the period of time the Modal is displayed.

 ### Scrolling
 Scrolling is available but we recommend to put Modal content in a single view.
 If your Modal has a lot of detail or a long list of items, consider a different solution, such as a form or a table.

-### Attention
-Modals are disruptive.
-Only use Modals when you need the user’s full attention for the period of time the Modal is displayed.

-### Close
-Within a Model are multiple ways to dismiss a Modal but a user needs to intentionally make that choice.

 ---